MicrosoftDocs/power-automate-docs/articles/desktop-flows/install-browser-extensions.md

 - [Google Chrome](https://go.microsoft.com/fwlink/?linkid=2150929)
 - [Mozilla Firefox](https://go.microsoft.com/fwlink/?linkid=2151511)

-You can also install the browser extension for Google Chrome through the **xpi** file in the installation folder.
-The default path is **C:\Program Files (x86)\Power Automate Desktop**.
-This method is available only for the Manifest V3 extension.
-To find more information about Manifest V3, go to [Migration to Manifest V3](manifest.md).

 ## Configure Microsoft Edge

 To ensure that **Microsoft Edge** works as expected with Power Automate, disable running background apps when Microsoft Edge is closed.